Probing Doubly Charged Higgs Bosons with Three-Body Associated Production at Future $e^+e^-$ Colliders: Introduction

-In this work we focus on the 2HDMcT~\cite{Chen:2014xva,Ouazghour:2018mld,Ouazghour:2023eqr,Ouazghour:2024fgo,AitOuazghour:2025cmd,BrahimAit-Ouazghour:2024img,BrahimAit-Ouazghour:2025mhy}.
+In this work we focus on the 2-Higgs doublet model with type-II seesaw~(2HDMcT)~\cite{Chen:2014xva,Ouazghour:2018mld,Ouazghour:2023eqr,Ouazghour:2024fgo,AitOuazghour:2025cmd,BrahimAit-Ouazghour:2024img,BrahimAit-Ouazghour:2025mhy}.
 Since mass generation in seesaw frameworks is intimately tied to EW Symmetry Breaking (EWSB), in close analogy to the Brout--Englert--Higgs mechanism, scalar-extended realizations are especially appealing and lead to a rich phenomenology.
 Relative to the standard 2HDM scalar sector, the 2HDMcT exhibits a broader spectrum and distinctive signatures, with $H^{\pm\pm}$ providing a particularly clean ``smoking gun'.'
 Furthermore, the 2HDMcT can be viewed as one of the simplest and most economical extensions of the SM that can simultaneously accommodate neutrino masses~\cite{Perez:2008ha,King:2015aea} and address the DM problem~\cite{Chen:2014lla}.